AbsaOSS/cobrix/README.md

 If your record extractor needs additional information in order to extract records properly, you can provide an arbitrary additional info to the record extracted at runtime by specifying this option:

+Take a look at `CustomRecordExtractorMock` inside `spark-cobol` project to see how a custom record extractor can be built.

 ```
 .option("re_additional_info", "some info")